pollend/AmnesiaTheDarkDescent/README.md

 Feel free to drop a ticket if your interested in anything.

 # Branches
+- origin/master - Vulkan/Direct11/Direct12 implementation using [The-Forge](https://theforge.dev/)
-- origin/master - contains a graphics backend rework using [BGFX](https://github.com/bkaradzic/bgfx)
+- origin/bgfx - contains a graphics backend rework using [BGFX](https://github.com/bkaradzic/bgfx)
 - origin/original - original running code should be as bug free as when the game was released

 ## Building